BauhausLuftfahrt/PAXelerate/README.md

-# README #
+# paxSIM README #

-This README explains the purpose of this repository.
+Welcome to the repository of the Bauhaus Luftfahrt Boarding Simulation!

 ### What is this repository for? ###

-* This repository hosts the code of the boarding Simulation.
+* This repository hosts the code of our boarding simulation
-* Current version 0.1
+* The current version is alpha 0.1
+* Work on the implementation in java began in November 2014

 ### How do I get set up? ###